 In Resident Evil 5, Chris and Sheva are being attacked by Ganados on dirt-bikes, and are just abrely holding them off — until Captain Stone and Delta Squad arrive to save the day in a thoroughly badass instance.

 Subverted all the time in Final Fantasy Tactics: Ramza tries to storm the castle he thinks Princess Ovelia is held in, except he runs into Agrias, who managed to escape by herself; a subsequent rescue attempt turns out to be a trap.
 Throughout the plot, Ramza either stumbles into rescue missions by accident or arrives too late to do anything.

-Ace Combat 6, Mission 12: The Player Character and his Wingman saved their hometown from a WMD attack, and must now make it back to base.
+Ace Combat 6: Fires of Liberation, Mission 12: The Player Character and his Wingman saved their hometown from a WMD attack, and must now make it back to base.
 However, the Estovakians start to send in entire fighter squadrons (including a jammer and 2 AWACS in) to kill you.
 Just when you think you're about to die, cue every friend you ever helped to come and save your rear.

 In Golden Sun 2, at the top of Jupiter lighthouse.
 Felix is initially ordered to move to the top of the lighthouse alone while the other party members try to help rescue the previous game's lead party.
 Piers insists on accompanying him, and the two are attacked by the 2 antagonists, Agatio and Karst, who had set the trap which detained the other characters.
 One by one the battle is interrupted as your party members return, and (just too late) eventually the entire cast of protagonists arrive, causing Agatio and Karst to retreat due to being outnumbered.